Momentum: The Ripples Made by Ordinary People, Part 15Jul 27, 2022

-On today’s episode in our special series, Momentum: Civil Rights in the 1950s, we learn about the women who gave the movement its backbone.
-Listen in as Sharon speaks about the Queen of the Civil Rights Movement, Septima Poinsette Clark, and another woman, Bernice Robinson, who, together, were effective teachers and leaders in the Civil Rights community.
+Who was the backbone of the Civil Rights Movement?
+Listen in as we learn about the Queen of the Civil Rights Movement, Septima Poinsette Clark, and another woman, Bernice Robinson, who were effective teachers and leaders in the Civil Rights community.

 Septima knew that education was the key to gaining political, economic, and social power and she devoted her activism to improving the education of both Black children and adults.
 Literacy tests were roadblocks to gaining voting cards, so Septima and Bernice organized citizenship education workshops at the Highlander Folk School in Tennessee.
 What did they teach in their classes?
 Were they successful in helping Black Americans pass their literacy tests?